Buying Guides

 Best Large Capacity

-Fifty pairs advertised.
-This is the most ambitious capacity claim on this list — and the most exaggerated.
-At 10 inches deep, larger shoes extend past the shelf edge.
-The non-woven fabric shelves sag under weight, reducing usable space.
-And the "50 pairs" assumes every tier packed with small shoes toe-to-heel.
+50 pairs advertised.
+Most ambitious claim on this list — and most exaggerated.
+At 10 inches deep, larger shoes hang past the shelf edge.
+Non-woven fabric shelves sag under weight.
+The "50 pairs" assumes every tier packed with small shoes toe-to-heel.

-But even with the mirage discount, this rack holds more shoes than anything else on this list.
-Remove a tier to create boot-height space.
+But even after the mirage discount, nothing else on this list holds more shoes.
+Remove a tier for boot-height space.
 Split it into two 5-tier units for different closets.
-At 34 inches wide, each tier fits 4-5 pairs of women's shoes or 3-4 pairs of men's sneakers.
+At 34 inches wide, each tier fits 4-5 pairs women's shoes or 3-4 pairs men's sneakers.

-The 68-inch height is the tallest on this list — you'll need the full ceiling height of a standard closet and should anchor it to the wall.
+68 inches tall — tallest on this list.
+You'll need the full ceiling height of a standard closet and wall anchoring.

 HOMIDEC 6-Tier Shoe Storage Cabinet — Best Budget